MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-SharedWithTeam.md

 -SharedWithTeam d2aad370-c6ca-438b-b4d7-05f0aa911a7b
 ```

-Ushares a channel with a team.
+Unshares a channel with a team.

 ## PARAMETERS